Greenkeepers

 Greenkeepers is an international, non-profit, and non-governmental service organization founded in 2009.
-Founded in Beijing, China, Greenkeepers is devoted to inspiring environmental awareness through local impacts within communities across the globe, including but not limited to its offices in Beijing and Fremont.
+Founded in Beijing, China, Greenkeepers is devoted to inspiring environmental awareness through local impacts within communities across the globe, including but not limited to its offices in Beijing, Fremont, and Jakarta.
 Greenkeepers aspires to fundamentally change the way people see environmental work, and is renowned within local communities for its approach of leading by example - not only transforming the environment or promoting environmental awareness, but also redesigning societies' consumptions of limited resources.

 In its lifetime, Greenkeepers has initiated various projects in local, regional, and global scales.
 Notable accomplishments and on-going projects include the Dragon Path River Cleanup, the Sichuan Book Drive, the Beijing Tree Planting Initiative, and the Food Waste Reduction Initiative.

 History

 Founding

 Greenkeepers was founded in August 2009 in Beijing, China by Kevin Xiao, Vivian Xiao, Olivia Tan, Jeffrey Yu, Philipa Yu, and Laura Du.
 The idea for Greenkeepers arose during a trash pick-up event organized by the Beijing Student Press Association, of which each founder was a part of.
 According to the Greenkeepers website, an elderly woman approached then 9th grade Jeffery Yu with an empty bottle, encouraging him to sell it and buy himself a snack on the way home.
 Though an initially humorous experience, the founding members realized the story was indicative of a larger underlying problem within the Beijing local community; namely that in China, no one recognized the merits of environmental conservation.
 As co-founder Philipa Yu recounts, “Locals picked up recyclable material for the sole purpose of later selling it and earning a little extra pocket money.
 Otherwise, trash was left unattended to.”

 Based on the need to shift society's views on the environment, Greenkeepers was born.
 Its goal since then has been to foster a sense of respect for the environment and to encourage the local community to be aware of the effects of their actions.